ashwanisng/ashwanisng/README.md

 ## About

 I am Ashwani Kumar Singh.
-I am a third-year undergraduate student at Galgotias University.
+I am a fourth-year undergraduate student at Galgotias University.
+Also done 3 month internship at Sudan's Tech.
+Published an Flutter application Your Coin on [Google PlayStore](https://play.google.com/store/apps/details?id=com.ashwanisng.your_coin).
 Selected as a participant in [GirlScript Summer Of Code](https://gssoc.girlscript.tech/).
 Previously participated in some Open Source organizations like [Student Code-in](https://scodein.tech/) and [PClub Summer Of Code](http://pclubsummerofcode.in/).
 Passionate about making the native app with Flutter, and open source.
 Also, have some experience in Data Analysis, machine learning.

 <table>